Ottery St Mary's Church, Devon

 Attraction Type: Historic Church

-Location: There is a town parking lot (paid) about 5 minutes walk from the church (well signposted).
+Location: There is a town parking lot (paid) about a five-minutes walk from the church (well signposted).
 Usually open daylight hours.

 Website: Ottery St Mary's